 Since the program's inception, participation and volumes have steadily increased, thanks in large part to business recycling advertisements, the inclusion of industry to the program and several grant opportunities that have allowed the District to offer local businesses recycling dump-sters at half the normal cost.
 In 2014, the District assumed the sole responsibility of collection from the city collaboration in an effort to expand the program.
 In 2015, there were approximately 250 stops in the Commercial Cardboard and Office Paper Program.
-In 2015, BCSWMD purchased ten new cardboard containers to replace damaged containers and provide containers to new businesses.
-This program continues to increase with 289 stops in 2017 and is our second largest program to divert large amounts of waste materials from the landfill; volumes in 2017 reached 2,338,650 pounds, which is an increase from 2,310,035 in 2016.
-We continue to purchase tainers expand gram.
+In 2015, BCSWMD purchased new cardboard containers to replace damaged containers and provide containers to new businesses.
+This program continues to increase with 301 stops (238 customers) in 2018 and is our second largest program to divert large amounts of waste materials from the landfill; volumes in 2018 reached 3,304,712 pounds (1,652 tons), which is an increase from 1,066,062 lbs. in 2017.
+We continue to purchase new containers yearly to expand the program and replace damaged containers, which is our second highest diversion program.